 Want to develop your audience?
 Don’t be for everyone!

-The experience of no (physical) audience during the Coronavirus lockdown made even more obvious how central audiences are for cultural organisations.
+The experience of no (physical) audience during Coronavirus lockdowns has made even more obvious how central audiences are for cultural organisations.
 Now is the time to really develop our audience centricity.

 I reflected on what I learned from my different experiences as a consultant, working at Tate and, before that, working in branded consumer goods, as well as from engaging with human-centred design more recently.